Smart organizations realize that there are many ways in which they can influence consumer behavior.

 The society that we live in, the income we earn, the company that we keep and our surroundings have a substantial influencing power on who we end up as.
 This is why influencers and advertisements contribute a huge factor in our buying decisions.

-How does Consumer Behavior work?
-While we have outlined a lot of factors that contribute to Consumer Behaviour, if you look at it closely, most of these decisions are governed by perception.
-Let’s take a look at perceptions and how it works.
+Or in other words: how does consumer behavior work?
+While we have outlined a lot of factors that contribute to consumer behavior, if you look at it closely, most of these decisions are governed by perception.
+So let’s take a look at perceptions and how it works.

 Perception is the method with which we do things by selecting, analyzing, and interpreting data in a way that seems fair to us.
 Marketers have known, for a long time, how creating ideal perceptions can help gain the favor of customers.